liborty/TokenCrypt/README.md

 ## Releases Log

 **5Sep22** - Release 1.0.5.
 Removed the long deprecated `dcrpt` script.
 Rewrote all three C programs in Rust, thus increasing security.
+Changed github actions to work with Rust instead of previous C.

 **19Dec21** - Release 1.0.3.
 Some code tidying and minor simplifications.
 No change in functionality.

 **18Dec21** - Release v1.0.2.
 Fixed orphaned jobs.
 Made tests more forgiving.
 They now tolerate changes in white space, which often happens with hex files.